cburdine/materials-ml-workshop/MaterialsML/regression/kernel_machines.md

 # fit each model and plot the prediction surface:
 for svc_model in svc_models:

-    # fit model to normalized data:
+    # fit model to standardized data:
     svc_model.fit(data_z, data_y)

     # plot predictions made by kernel SVR model